-Stockholm doesn’t have a bike sharing system but there are several places where you can rent a bike.
-Renting a bike isn’t as cheap as in the other Nordic cities but if you’re interested you can check out Rent a Bike on Strandvägen or Gamla Stan Cyklar.
+Stockholm doesn’t have a bike-sharing system at the moment but there are several places you can rent a bike.
+Renting a bike isn’t as cheap as in the other Nordic cities but if you’re interested you should check out Rent a Bike on Strandvägen or Gamla Stan Cyklar.

-However, if you want to travel by taxi, always check the yellow price label on the rear door window which indicates the price for 10 km journey.
-Otherwise, you can check out TaxiKurir to book a taxi.
+However, if you have to use a taxi, always check the yellow price label on the rear door window which indicates the price for a 10 km journey.
+Otherwise, you can check out a licensed company like TaxiKurir to book a taxi.

 Is the Stockholm Pass Worth It For 3 Days?

 For sightseeing in Stockholm, the most common travel pass that allows you to access over 50 of the most important attractions/museums/tours for free or at a discounted rate is the Stockholm Pass.